UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

 ### Lesson 3.8 "Euclidean pclClustering"

-- Implemented euclideanCluster and clusterHelper, but it finds 11 clusters for 11 points,
+- Implemented euclideanCluster and findNearestPointsToCluster, but it finds 11 clusters for 11 points,